HoneypotCode/How-to-Create-Honeypot-Token/Guide to adding-withdrawing liquidity.md

 View instructions for adding liquidity to Uniswap: https://ethercodeinnovation.com/liquidity-on-uniswap/

-Telegram: @EtherCodeInnovation
+*Telegram: @EtherCodeInnovation*

-For individual orders, you can also contact: ethercodeinnovation7@gmail.com We will develop a custom smart contract according to your requirements
+For individual orders, you can also contact: *Telegram: @EtherCodeInnovation*

+We will develop a custom smart contract according to your requirements